 - Southeastern services to and from Charing Cross resume calling at London Bridge.

 - Southeastern services to and from Cannon Street will not call at London Bridge.
-Some diversions will take place between Charing Cross and Cannon Street.
+Some diversions will take place between Charing Cross, Cannon Street and Blackfriars.

 - Half of the new street level concourse opens at London Bridge station with direct access to St Thomas’ Street.